 Alexander Eckehart Urban

-Assistant Professor of Psychiatry and Behavioral Sciences (Major Laboratories and Clinical Translational Neurosciences Incubator) and of Genetics
+Associate Professor of Psychiatry and Behavioral Sciences (Major Laboratories and Clinical Translational Neurosciences Incubator) and of Genetics

 Current Research and Scholarly InterestsComplex behavioral and neuropsychiatric phenotypes often have a strong genetic component.
 This genetic component is often extremely complex and difficult to dissect.
 The current revolution in genome technology means that we can avail ourselves to tools that make it possible for the first time to begin understanding the complex genetic and epigenetic interactions at the basis of the human mind.